aaronsaray/aaronsaray.com/content/blog/ajax-security-research-and-findings-round-2.markdown

 - php
 - security
 ---
 Round 2, and the final round, is complete!
 The previous article [here]({{< ref "/blog/ajax-security-research-and-findings-round-1" >}}) talked about my initial findings.
 Well, I was able to try some proofs of concepts on my javascript finding, and I put together our top level recommendations for (”the triangle”).
-Lets see:
+Let's see:

 <!--more-->